karold-karold/doc/src/en/yeti-ui-data_import_export.rst

     -   *Script*    -   single-record selection list for choosing special pre-loaded into Yeti script for importing files with using special rules;
     -   *Unique columns values*     -   set of True/False checkboxes that are used for choosing field names that will be controlled during the import process: values in these fields should be unique for current importing session.

-After the filling of form that is described above and pressing *Import* button you will be redirected to the list of importing records.
+After the filling of form that is described above and pressing *Import* button you will be redirected to the list of imported records.
 See example below.

 .. figure:: images/import_records.png
        :scale: 100 %
        :align: center
        :alt: YETI Web interface - Import records

-.. note:: You should finish previous importing process before you can start importing of other type objects.
+.. note:: You should finish previous importing process before you can start import of other type objects.

-**TODO**
+Future actions with list of imported records are possible via following set of buttons on Working Area (these buttons are placed on *General management line*):

+       -      *Create new ones* -  Will create new records in the main Database on the basis of selected records in the list of imported records.
+In case of selecting records that are already available in the main Database (have same ids) these records will be ignored by importing procedure;
+       -      *Create and update*  - Will create new records in the main Database on the basis of selected records in the list of imported records.
+In case of selecting records that are already available in the main Database (have same ids) these records will be updated with new (imported) information by importing procedure;
+       -      *Only update* - Will update all existing in the main Database records with new (imported) information by importing procedure.
+In case of selecting records that are not presented in the main Database these records will be ignored.

 Export & Import: Format of the fields for different objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~